Calgary Round-Up Band: History

 Originally known as "The Calgary Safety Patrol Band," the Calgary Round-Up Band was founded in 1956 by Sergeant Don Hanson and Corporal Chris Chisholm of the Calgary Police Service, and with the help of Kathleen Roberts.
 The group was originally organized as an after school program at Briar Hill Elementary and Junior High School, which was chosen due to its active music program.
 During this time the band was composed of recorders, drums and glockenspiels.
 The original uniform colours were red, black and white: reminiscent of the Calgary Police Service uniform colors.
 Following a brief year and a half at Briar Hill Elementary and Junior High School, the band moved to Stanley Jones School where it remained for the following ten years.

 Between the years of 1961 to 1981, the band appeared weekly on CFCN-TV in a show called “Calgary Safety Round-Up."
 Every weekend, band members would sing country and pop songs while officers of the Calgary Police Service would fill the time between songs with safety tips.
 In 1965 the program regularly out-rated Hockey Night in Canada.

 The Calgary Round-Up Band had its first out of province performance in 1962 for the Annual Safety Patrol Jamboree held in Ottawa, Ontario.
 A Douglas DC-6 was charted by the group for a flight to Ottawa, during which there would be very little adult supervision.
 The following year, in 1963, the group traveled to Vancouver, British Columbia as they were invited to perform at the 51st Grey Cup.
 A train was organized to carry the "Calgary Safety Patrol Band," which was dubbed the "Milk Train,” because of the donated rail car full of milks and beverages.
 Once again there was very little supervision.
-In 1965, the band was invited back to Ottawa for Dominion Day.
+In 1965, the band was invited back to Ottawa for the July 1 Dominion Day holiday (now Canada Day).